US economic growth expanded much faster in the first quarter than previously estimated - KTVZ

 Gross domestic product, the broadest measure of economic output, rose by an annualized rate of 2% in the first quarter, up from the second estimate of 1.3%.
 That was also well above economists’ expectations of 1.4% rate, according to Refinitiv.

-The department’s final estimate of first-quarter GDP reflected an upward revision to exports, consumer spending, government spending, and investment from residential construction companies.
+The department’s final estimate of first-quarter GDP reflected an upward revision to exports, consumer spending, state and local government spending, and investment from housing businesses, such as landlords.
+The new data showed that Americans spent more on services and less on goods, including a jump in spending on health care services.
+Consumer spending accounts for about two-thirds of economic output and the latest estimate incorporated data from the Commerce Department’s Quarterly Services Survey.

+The revised trade flows contributed positively to GDP, with exports rising more than previously estimated while imports were revised down.
+Residential fixed investment — spending from housing businesses or landlords — had less of a drag on GDP.
+Nonresidential businesses cut back more than previously reported, specifically more on equipment purchases.

+The final first-quarter GDP estimate shows that the US economy was in much better shape than previously thought, thanks to resilient US consumers, though economists say that momentum has slowed in recent months.

 The-CNN-Wire